conduitl/csv_lesson/README.md

 ##Getting Started
 Before you begin, you will need to install Node.js and a code editor.

-1. To install Node.js go to https://nodejs.org/
-   Install either LTS or the current version.
+1. To install Node.js go to https://nodejs.org/, and download and install either the LTS or the current version.
 I use the current version.

 2. If you don't have a code editor, I recommend installing [Visual Studio Code](https://code.visualstudio.com/).

 ##Case #1